adityasangani/Notes/spark/spark.md

 ![image](https://github.com/user-attachments/assets/2cc0264d-a5e0-4a30-86c0-bc62108695b4)
 - RDD is an immutable collection of objects which computes on the different node of the cluster.
 - To modify RDDs, there are only two types of operations: 1.
 Transformations 2.
 Actions
+- Whenever we take in a textFile into RDD, by default the data type of the values is string.

 ### Transformation
 - Converts an RDD into another RDD.